Sabrinas Organizing

 How to make an emergency kit for the home

-After 9/11 and some major storms in our area, I decided to create this easy emergency kit that I updated and added items to over the years.
+After 9/11 and some major storms in our area, I decided to create this easy emergency kit, which I have updated and added to over the years.
 This kit holds three days' worth of supplies.
-Note: I also have extra supplies, like a first aid kit and other supplies, in my cars as well.
-This helps distribute where I have to store the time in my small home.
+Note: I also have extra supplies, like a first-aid kit, in my car.
+This helps me figure out where to store the time in my small home.
 Also.
-I had a backpack with 1-2 days of clothes for each member of the family in it stored in the garage (Affiliate Link).
+I had a backpack (affiliate) with 1-2 days of clothes for each member of the family in it stored in the garage (affiliate).
 These clothes get updated over the years as my kids get older.

 Food Items List for Your Emergency Kit

 Here are the items I added to my emergency kit.
 I looked for items that last for more than 1 year, so I don't have to review the kit often.
 Like items that are canned and powdered.
-I also purchase food that I can prepare quickly in a saucepan that I keep inside the bin.
+I also purchase food I can quickly prepare in a saucepan I keep inside the bin.

 Supplies in the emergency bin